TheMrAnderson/ConversionAPI/README.md

 Both `PORT` and `IPADDRESS` are to configure not only the API, but also Swagger so the documentation works as expected.
 The Swagger page is automatically built with every container start and these values are passed in.

 - `PORT`: The port you want to expose.
-Should match the container port mapping
+Should match the container port mapping, defaults to 3000
 - `IPADDRESS`: The IP address or hostname you are using for the container.
+- `RATELIMITMINUTES`: The number of minutes in the rate limiting window, defaults to 15
+- `RATELIMITMAX`: The max number of requests per IP in each rate limiting window, defaults to 100

 ## Contributing